masda-gib/MxRpg/Markdown/1 Basics & Ability Scores.md

 ###Ability Defenses###

 When a special ability is attacked directly the following defenses are used.
+Ability defenses are used in saving throws against a difficulty class value (DC) which are:

+    Saving Throw = 1d20 + ability defense

 Every ability defense has a base value and a threshold.
-To fully succeed with an attack, it has to overcome base value + threshold.
-If the attack only overcomes the base value it is a partial success.
+To fully save against an effect, you have roll your saving throw as high or higher as the DC.
+If you fail your saving throw by up to your threshold, you are partially affected.
+If you fail by more, you are fully affected.

 Some defenses count as strong defenses.
 Those have 1 + the characters TIER added.

-    STR defense = 10 + STR (+1 + Tier if strong)
+    STR defense = STR (+1 + Tier if strong)
-    DEX defense = 10 + DEX (+1 + Tier if strong)
+    DEX defense = DEX (+1 + Tier if strong)
-    CHA defense = 10 + CHA (+1 + Tier if strong)
+    CHA defense = CHA (+1 + Tier if strong)
-    INT defense = 10 + INT (+1 + Tier if strong)
+    INT defense = INT (+1 + Tier if strong)
     Threshold   = CON

 STR defense protectets against attacks that target your bodily functions, you stability or your life energies directly (Poison, Shockwaves, Death Magic).